-YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 vocabulary may use first language to plan writing or draw on words from first language when an English equivalent is not known edit writing with growing support to enhance fluency, accuracy and readability participate in shared writing activities as well as writing independently. participate in shared writing, brainstorming and conferencing as pre- and post-writing activities engage in planning and writing, accessing vocabulary and spelling knowledge to edit their own work.
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 may use first language to plan writing or draw on words from first language when an English equivalent is not known edit writing with growing support to enhance fluency, accuracy and readability participate in shared writing activities as well as writing independently. in text types and linguistic features between first language and English in order to construct texts participate in shared writing, brainstorming and conferencing as pre- and post-writing activities engage in planning and writing, accessing vocabulary and spelling knowledge to edit their own work.